GO TRACE

 5. Recipients and processors

-Hetzner Online GmbH Web hosting and server infrastructure Nuremberg, Germany (EU) Within the EEA — no transfer mechanism required
+Hetzner Online GmbH Web hosting and server infrastructure for both go-trace.com and our self-hosted Umami analytics endpoint Nuremberg, Germany (EU) Within the EEA: no transfer mechanism required

-Google Ireland Ltd. (Google Workspace) Email service for @go-trace.com addresses Dublin, Ireland (EU); sub-processors may be in the United States EU–US Data Privacy Framework certification and/or Standard Contractual Clauses
+Google Ireland Ltd. (Google Workspace) Email service for @go-trace.com addresses.
+Receives the body of your email correspondence with us.
+Dublin, Ireland (EU); sub-processors may be in the United States EU–US Data Privacy Framework certification and/or Standard Contractual Clauses

-Teachable Inc. Course delivery platform (acts as independent controller, not our processor) United States EU–US Data Privacy Framework certification and/or Standard Contractual Clauses; governed by Teachable's own privacy policy
+Teachable Inc. Course delivery platform (acts as an independent controller, not our processor).
+Engaged only when you enrol in a course on the separate Teachable subdomain.
+United States EU–US Data Privacy Framework certification and/or Standard Contractual Clauses; governed by Teachable's own privacy policy

 We may disclose personal data to professional advisors (accountants, legal counsel) under a duty of confidentiality, or to public authorities where legally compelled.
 We do not sell personal data and do not share it with third parties for their own marketing purposes.